oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/persistent-storage/create-domain-on-pv.md

 ### Diagnostics

 1. Error in introspector job.
-You can check the domain status of the domain
+You can check the domain status of the domain.

 ```
 kubectl -n <domain namespace> get domain <domain uid>
 ```

-2. Check the log files in `logHome`
+2. Check the log files in `logHome`.

 By default, the Operator persists the log files for the introspector job, RCU logs, and Weblogic servers logs in `domain.spec.logHome`
 (default: /share/logs/<domain uid>).